 Fast forward to Theo needing a job and recognising that experience in sales would hold him in good stead no matter what he eventually decided to do, he began selling Foxtel door-to-door.

-And then, one day, he just happened to knock on the front door of the home belonging to the CEO of the Commonwealth Bank.
+And then, one day, he just happened to knock on the front door of the home belonging to the National Manager of the Commonwealth Bank.
 Theo sold him Foxtel.
-The CEO offered him a job.
+The National Manager offered him a job.

 Theo moved into mortgage broking, learning from the ground up, having the benefit of several significant mentors who taught him ‘all the stuff you can’t learn in a book.’